mlcommons/modelbench/README.md

 ### Running Your First Benchmark

 Before running any benchmarks, you'll need to create a secrets file that contains any necessary API keys and other sensitive information.
-Create a file at `config/secrets.toml`.
+Create a file at `config/secrets.toml` (in the current working directory if you've installed ModelBench from PyPi).
 You can use the following as a template.

 ```toml
 [together]